AhmadFahim012/ahmadfahim_tentwenty_assignment/README.md

 - Implementation: added upcoming movie listing, search for movies, movie details screens, and trailer playback.
 - How to run: install dependencies and start the Expo dev server (commands below).
-- Notes: see the `app/` and `api/` folders for the implementation; let me know if you want screenshots or a demo GIF.
+- Notes: see the `app/` and `api/` folders for the implementation; let me know if you want any additional details.

 Run locally: